 Outdated: Hide a key under the doormat in the event you get locked out of the house.

 Even with the brilliant invention of hide-a-key rocks, hiding a key outside of your home is never a good idea.
 Before a burglar breaks in, he or she will check under the doormat, under rocks and inside of the mail box for a hidden key.

 Updated: Upgrade to keyless entry locks.
 This new, secure technology will require your fingerprint or secret pass code before granting entry to your home.
 If new technology isn’t in your budget right now, you can still keep your property safe by asking a trusted neighbor or friend to hold onto your spare key in case of emergencies.
 However, make sure you don’t hand too many keys out.
 If you know that you have handed out a lot of keys to neighbours and friends then it might be worth asking your local Locksmith North Vancouver to change your locks just to be safe.

 Outdated: I don’t need to invest in an actual alarm system if I can make burglars think I have one.

 Whether it’s a dummy security camera, a beware of dog sign or a generic alarm company sign placed in your lawn, burglars can tell the difference between real and fake security measures.

-Updated: Invest in a monitored home security system.
+Updated: Invest in a monitored home security system with alarms, hidden outdoor security cameras, lights, and more.
 Studies show that home security systems serve as strong deterrents for burglars and protect lives and property in the event of a home intrusion.
 You can find a trusted alarm company here to help you find a home security solution that will fit almost any budget.

 By revising your outdated security rules, you can help protect your belongings and yourself.
 And remember to keep up with the latest information in home safety by regularly visiting www.alarm.org.